tyronechrisharris/qna/README.md

     ```

 *   **Optional Libraries:**
-    *   If you plan to implement the email functionality in the future, you'll also need to install libraries for interacting with the Outlook 365 API (e.g., `requests_oauthlib` and `microsoft-graph`).
     *   If you choose a different caching solution than the basic in-memory cache, install the necessary library for that (e.g., `redis` for Redis).